skysky97/doip_wireshark/README.md

 # doip_plugin
-A wireshark dessector plugin for DoIP protocol.
+A wireshark dessector plugin of DoIP protocol(ISO 13400).

 # Install
 Make sure your wireshark is compiled with **Lua**.
 A 'about' may like this: